lix2ng/c3bt/README.md

 in a cell, finding a cell's anchor point in its parent cell...
 All these can be done in short sequences without looping.

 SIMD requires the elements to be packed.
-You'll need to break down the node array (array of triplet [cbit, child0, child1]) into three smaller ones: cbit array, left child array and right child array.
+You'll need to rearrange the node array (array of triplet [cbit, child0, child1]) into three: cbit array, left child array and right child array.

+### Read-Only Data Indexing
+Due to its dense and cache-friendly nature, C3BT would be a perfect candidate for indexing large amouts of read-only data.
+The offline indexer can make the cells larger and 100% filled up; "pointers" can be shorter after serialization, further increasing density, etc.  The online, read-only query code, as described, is super lightweight.
+It only does bit testing; there is no partial key or compressed key to decode; it even barely accesses the data.

 vim: set ai et ts=4 tw=80 syn=markdown spell spl=en_us fo=ta: